- This event has passed.

 £85 + VAT non members

 A chance to explore the exhibition and to network with other attendees

 Dr Lydia Smith, Director, NIAB Innovation Farm & Eastern Agri-Tech Innovation Hub

 10.00 – 11.00 Keynote Address – “Will vertical farms feed the cities of the future?
 Let’s talk numbers!”

-Luuk Graamans, University of Waganingen
+Luuk Graamans, Wageningen University and Research

 From domestic conservatories to major commercial high-care controlled environments, vertical farming and CEA is expanding to fill many different niches.
 Luuk will outline his recent research and explore how farming in controlled environments can play a role in the evolution of the food system, and the mechanisms by which it could move food production from broadacre production to an urban setting.